 - Assisted in the defense of a fish kill case in Indiana.

 - Defended against and settled EPA citations of alleged failures to report releases by various chemical companies, a food processing firm and other clients.

-Mr. Sheldon has written extensively on environmental law topics, and his publications include:
+Harvey has also written extensively on environmental law topics.
+His publications include:

 - "Ninth Circuit Finds Pollution from Wells to the Pacific Ocean Constituted Point Sources under the Clean Water Act—the Stage May Be Set for U.S. Supreme Court Determination," Eastern Water Law & Policy Reporter, Volume 13, Number 2, March 2018

 - "Unanimous Supreme Court Rules 'Waters of the United States' Challenges are Jurisdictional with the U.S. Districts Courts," Eastern Water Law & Policy Reporter, Volume 13, Number 1, February 2018

 - "District Court Finds Mississippi Numerical Mater Quality Standards are not Compelled by the Clean Water Act.," Eastern Water Law & Policy Reporter, Volume 12, Number 1, February 2017